Geometry, Computation, and Optimality in Stochastic Optimization: Minimax optimality and quadratically convex constraint sets

 \end{theorem}

 Corollary~\ref{cor:ub} gives the upper bound in the theorem.
-The lower bound consists of an application of Assouad's method~\cite{Assouad83}, but, in parallel to the warm-up examples, we construct well-separated functions with ``sparse'' gradients.
+The lower bound consists of an application of Assouad's method (Lemma~\ref{lem:assouad}), but, in parallel to the warm-up examples (Propositions \ref{prop:lp-ball-q12} and \ref{prop:lp-ball-q2infty}), we construct well-separated functions with ``sparse'' gradients.
 See Appendix~\ref{sec:proof-qc-not-qc} for a proof.

-We can develop a corollary of this result when the norm $\gamma$ is a weighted-$\ell_r$ norm (for $r\in[1, 2]$).
-While these do not induce quadratically convex norm balls, meaning the results of the previous section do not apply, the previous theorem still guarantees that \diag{} are minimax rate optimal.
+We can develop a corollary of this result when the norm $\gamma$ is a weighted-$\ell_r$ norm for $r\in[1, 2]$.
+While these do not induce quadratically convex norm balls, the previous theorem still guarantees that \dscaled are minimax rate optimal.

 \begin{corollary} Let the conditions of Theorem~\ref{th:qc-not-qc} hold and assume that $\gamma(g) = \norm{\beta \odot g}_r$ with $r\in[1, 2]$, $\beta_j > 0$ and $(\beta \odot g)_j = \beta_j g_j$.
-Then for $n \ge 2d$,
+Then for $k \ge 2n$,

-There exists $\lambda^\ast \in \R^d_+$ such that \diag{} with $\lambda^\ast$ achieve this rate. \end{corollary}
+There exists $\lambda^\ast \in \R^n_+$ such that \dscaled with $\lambda^\ast$ achieve this rate. \end{corollary}

 A minor modification of Theorem~\ref{th:qc-not-qc} gives the lower bound, while we obtain the upper bound by noting that the quadratic hull of a weighted-$\ell_r$ norm ball for $r\in[1, 2]$ is the weighted-$\ell_2$ norm ball.
 The dual norm of $\gamma(g) = \norm{\beta \odot g}_2$ being $\gamma^\ast(g) = \norm{g / \beta}_2$, the upper bound holds by duality.
-See Appendix~\ref{sec:proof-cor-qc-not-qc} for the (short) precise proof.
+See Appendix~\ref{sec:proof-cor-qc-not-qc} for the (short) proof.

-Theorem~\ref{th:qc-qc} and Corollary~\ref{cor:qc-wlp} show that for a large collection of norms $\gamma$ on the gradients, \diag{} is minimax rate optimal.
-Arguing that \diag{} are minimax rate optimal when $\gamma$ is neither a weighted-$\ell_r$ norm nor induces a quadratically convex unit ball remains an open question, though weighted-$\ell_r$ norms for $r \in [1, \infty]$ cover the majority of practical applications of stochastic gradient methods.
+Theorem~\ref{th:qc-qc} and Corollary~\ref{cor:qc-wlp} show that for a large collection of norms $\gamma$ on the gradients, \dscaled areminimax rate optimal.
+Arguing that \dscaled are minimax rate optimal when $\gamma$ is neither a weighted-$\ell_r$ norm nor induces a quadratically convex unit ball remains an open question, though weighted-$\ell_r$ norms for $r \in [1, \infty]$ cover the majority of practical applications of stochastic gradient methods.

-We conclude this section by generalizing our results to constraint sets that are rotations of orthosymmetric and quadratically convex sets.
-This is for example the case when features are sparse in an appropriate basis (e.g.\ wavelets~\cite{Mallat08}).
-Unsurprisingly, methods of linear type retain their optimality properties. \begin{corollary} Let $\Theta_0$ be a compact, orthosymmetric, convex and quadratically convex set.
-Let $U\in\mathcal{O}_n(\R)$ be a rotation matrix and $\Theta := U\Theta_0 = \{U\theta \mid \theta\in\Theta_0 \}$.
-Consider the collection